Yale-BIM/f21-assignments/assignment-3/README.md

     in [this blog](https://www.pyimagesearch.com/2015/02/16/faster-non-maximum-suppression-python/)
     by A. Rosebrock.

-    Test your window_detection.py script using the face images "cs50_2.jpg" and "shaocrew_0.jpg" within the assignment-3/docs directory and the best threshold for the predicted probabilities from part III-2.
-Use window Include in your report:
+    Test your window_detection.py script using the best threshold for the predicted probabilities from part III-2 and the images "cs50_2.jpg" and "shaocrew_0.jpg" within the assignment-3/docs directory.
+Include in your report:

     - images of your bounding boxes predictions (after non maximum suppression) on "cs50_2.jpg" and "shaocrew_0.jpg".